 - Use thawed milk within 24 hours.

-- Once a baby has drunk from a bottle, use the milk within 1 hour.
-After the hour is up, dispose of the excess milk.
+- Once a baby has drunk from a bottle, use the milk within 2 hours.
+After 2 hours are up, dispose of the excess milk.
 No one wants to waste milk, but it’s better to be safe than sorry when it comes to your baby’s health!